Do you really know how to look for a job? Do you want to write a perfect resume? Check if you can find these 8 common mistakes in it.

 - Responsibilities and achievements

 Let’s start with the “hot” point.
-Contacts, responsibilities and achievements at the previous (current) place of work – this is what you are directly engaged in and what you achieved at work.
+Contacts, responsibilities, and achievements at the previous (current) place of work – this is what you are directly engaged in and what you achieved at work.
 There is no need to rewrite the list of job descriptions from the accountant’s or marketer’s manual.
 Reading this average information is not interesting for a recruiter.
-Same information can be found in the hundreds of resumes.
+The same information can be found in the hundreds of resumes.
 Find your schtick!

 The following examples are not considered to be “distinctive features”:

 - Stress resistance

 A recent survey of resume-review.org shows that the status of your educational institution is not really important for the majority of employers.
 When we asked the leading companies whether they pay attention to the status of the University they applicants graduated from, we have received the following results:

 - Only 2,9 % consider it to be the defining factor;

 - 50,7 % pay attention, but it is not the main criterion for selecting an employee;